thundergnat/Prime-Factor/README.md

 Not very fast for large integers.
 Probably best to restrict it to integers < 2^32.

+This would probably be better as a CORE function but until it arrives, this is available.

 AUTHOR

+Adapted from code on L<http://rosettacode.org/wiki/Prime_decomposition>
+originally by TimToady with code modifications from Grondilu

 Stephen Schulze (often seen lurking on #perl6 IRC as thundergnat)